-As lead-free gains momentum, many engineers are striving to set-up wave solder and SMT processes that maintain production yields but also offer reliable assemblies.
+As lead-free gains momentum, many engineers are striving to set-up a wave solder process that maintains production yields but also offer reliable assemblies.
 Much has been written on these topics in the past 5 years.
 Less confusion does exist today about alloy choices available to replace leaded solders, however many are struggling with their successful implementation.